 The Placer Mosquito and Vector Control District detected an invasive (non-native) species of mosquito on Wednesday, August 28, 2019.
 The Aedes aegypti, commonly known as the yellow fever mosquito, was found in a residential south Placer County neighborhood east of Auburn Boulevard at Interstate 80.
+A second mosquito was detected on Wednesday, September 4.
+Additional detections have been identified in the same neighborhood.

 WEST NILE VIRUS